beardoll/mecord-project-vue-2.0-/README.md

 2. Pre-compute the data before rendering

    For example, in the page where we show the 'unfinished tasks', we should select the unfinished ones from the origin data.
 The operation is implemented in the `computed` part of `components/homepage/UnfinishedTasks.vue`.
 There are enough annotations about what we will do.
-The pre-computed data will be tranmitted to 'FirstPanel.vue' (child of 'UnfinishedTasks.vue') and 'TaskDetail.vue' (if the user requires to see the details of the task, it's no-parent).
-You can see the `<template>` module of `FirstPanel.vue` and `TaskDetail.vue` to get how we render the data.
+The pre-computed data will be tranmitted to 'firstpanel.vue' (child of 'unfinishedtasks.vue') and 'taskdetail.vue' (if the user requires to see the details of the task, it's no-parent).
+You can see the `<template>` module of `firstpanel.vue` and `taskdetail.vue` to get how we render the data.

-   And for `FinishedTask.vue`, it doesn't have child component, but it can redirect to 'TaskDetail.vue' to see some details of the finished tasks, so pre-compute operation is also required.
+   And for `finishedtask.vue`, it doesn't have child component, but it can redirect to 'taskdetail.vue' to see some details of the finished tasks, so pre-compute operation is also required.

 ## How to upload the answers to the server

-   See the function `submit()` in `components/Answers/Preview.vue`
+   See the function `submit()` in `components/answers/preview.vue`

 1. Pre-compute the answer to the format designated by the server.
 If the answers include attachments, then we should do some trival things.
 First, attachments are bound to 'answer', so we should create an empty answer and store it in 'answers'.
 Then we should save the 'questionid' and the attachment information of the questions requiring attachments: